01000001-01001110/flask_weather/README.md

 ## Usage

 - On the main page, enter a location (city, address, or landmark) to fetch weather data for that area.
-- The visualization dashboard displays interactive charts of various weather parameters.
+- The forecast visualization dashboard displays interactive charts of various weather parameters:
+  - Temperature and Humidity
+  - Wind Speed and Direction
+  - Precipitation
+- The current weather section shows detailed current conditions.
+- The Maps page provides integrated weather maps from OpenStreetMap and Windy.
-- To manually fetch new data, click the "Fetch New Data" button on the main page.
+- To manually fetch new forecast data, click the "Refresh Data" button.
-- The health check endpoint (`/health`) provides information about the application's status and data availability.
+- The Status page (`/status`) provides information about the application's health and data availability.
+- Join our Discord community or visit the GitHub repository using the links in the footer.

 ## File Structure

 - `app.py`: The main Flask application file
 - `templates/`:
+  - `header.html`: Base template with common head content
   - `index.html`: Template for the main page
-  - `visualize.html`: Template for the visualization dashboard
+  - `visualize.html`: Template for the forecast visualization dashboard
+  - `maps.html`: Template for weather maps
+  - `current_weather.html`: Template for the current weather page
+  - `status.html`: Template for the application status page
   - `error.html`: Template for error messages
+  - `footer.html`: Template for the footer, including Discord and GitHub links
-- `weather_data_*.json`: JSON files containing fetched weather data
+- `weather_data_*.json`: JSON files containing fetched weather forecast data

 ## Customization